tlamedia/gtm-kit/README.md

 This repo holds the `gtm-kit` core plugin.
 Classes in `src/` use PSR-4 autoloading via Composer; the entry point is `gtm-kit.php`.

+This public repository mirrors released versions of GTM Kit.
+Day-to-day development happens in a private repository.

 ### Quality checks

 Run these before committing PHP changes: